alecrubin/pytorch-serverless/README.md

     sls plugin install -n serverless-python-requirements
     ```

 ## Configuration
 - Setup your model in `lib/models.py` so that it can be imported by the handler in `api/predict.py` as a method

-- Define your class labels in `lib/labels.json`, for example:
+- Define your class labels in `lib/labels.txt` with one label per line, for example:
     ```
-    {
-        "0": "cat",
-        "1": "dog"
-    }
+    cat
+    dog
     ```

 - Setup an [AWS CLI profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html) if you
 don't have one already